saviourjude/saviourjude/README.md

 - 👋 Hi, I’m @saviourjude
 - 👀 I’m interested in computer science and other aspects of information technology
 - 🌱 I’m currently learning python programming
-- 💞️ I’m looking to collaborate on coding projects that improce skillset and problem solving
+- 💞️ I’m looking to collaborate on coding projects that improve skillset and problem solving
 - 📫 You can reach me through my email address nimungusaviour@gmail.com

 <!---